Risk Analysis Report Overview

 Where to Find the Risk Analysis Report

-The Risk Analysis Report can be found under Phishing Simulator > Campaigns.
-You can see a high-level overview of your organization’s risk factors on the Campaigns tab - to get an in-depth analysis, click View Full Analysis.
+The Risk Analysis Report is available under Phishing Simulator > Campaigns.
+It provides a high-level overview of organizational risk factors on the Campaigns tab, and a full, in-depth analysis is available by clicking.
+View Full Analysis.

 Inside the Risk Analysis Report